Turku South Coast, Finland Travel Guide

 Turku hosts several festivals: Turku Music Festival (August), Turku Medieval Market (June/July), Down By The Laituri (DBTL) (July), Ruisrock (July), Turku Food & Wine Festival (August), Turku Christmas Market (December).

 Turku has varied shopping experiences.
 Turku Market Hall and Market Square are traditional markets.
 Artisan workshops exist.
-Finnish design (Marimekko, Iittala, Arabia), local handicrafts, food products, and Moomin merchandise are popular souvenirs.
+Finnish design (Marimekko, Iittala, Arabia), local crafts, food products, and Moomin merchandise are popular souvenirs.
 Luxury and boutique shops are in the city center.

-Beaches on Ruissalo Island are popular for relaxation and swimming during summer.
+Coastlines on Ruissalo Island are popular for relaxation and swimming during summer.
 Saaronniemi beach on Ruissalo is a pleasant spot for sunbathing and a dip in the sea.
 Holiday Club Caribia has extensive pool facilities, accessible to non-guests via a day pass.

 Holiday Club Caribia is a short bus ride from the city center.